 (e) Certification requirements for installers and industry inspectors.
-An owner, operator or employee of a company that performs work at a gasoline dispensing facility subject to this section shall be a certified UMI or UMX storage tank installer under Chapter 245, Subchapter A (relating to general provisions) and shall comply with the applicable requirements of Chapter 245, Subchapter B (relating to certification program for installers and inspectors of storage tanks and storage tank facilities).
+The owner and operator of a gasoline dispensing facility subject to this section shall ensure that a person who performs underground storage tank system installation or modification work under this section is appropriately certified for the work they perform, as follows: (1) The person must be a certified UMI or UMX storage tank installer under Chapter 245, Subchapter A (relating to general provisions).

+(2) The person must comply with the applicable requirements of Chapter 245, Subchapter B (relating to certification program for installers and inspectors of storage tanks and storage tank facilities).

 (f) Removal of responsibilities under § 129.82.
-The owner and operator of a gasoline dispensing facility subject to this section are no longer subject to § 129.82 (relating to control of VOCs from gasoline dispensing facilities (Stage II)) if the owner or operator complies with subsection (d).
+The owner and operator of a gasoline dispensing facility that decommissions a Stage II vapor recovery system under subsections (d) and (e) are no longer subject to § 129.82 (relating to control of VOCs from gasoline dispensing facilities (Stage II)) at the gasoline dispensing facility.